grahac/error_tracker_notifier/README.md

 <a title="Latest release" href="https://hex.pm/packages/error_tracker_notifier"><img src="https://img.shields.io/hexpm/v/error_tracker_notifier.svg" alt="Latest release" /></a>
 <a title="View documentation" href="https://hexdocs.pm/error_tracker_notifier"><img src="https://img.shields.io/badge/hex.pm-docs-blue.svg" alt="View documentation" /></a>

-ErrorTrackerNotifier is an Elixir library that adds to the amazing [ErrorTracker](https://github.com/elixir-error-tracker/error-tracker) library by sending email and/or Discord notifications for errors found by error_tracker.
+ErrorTrackerNotifier is an Elixir library that adds to the amazing [ErrorTracker](https://github.com/elixir-error-tracker/error-tracker) library by sending email, Discord, and/or Telegram notifications for errors found by error_tracker.
 Note: This is a very early version and was mostly vibe-coded with some oversight so no promises!